 - Blood clots

 - Brain tumor

 Types of headache and treatment

 Before treating a headache, it is necessary to understand what causes it.
-The tension of the muscles, sinus congestion, and changes by vascular constriction cause headaches.
-Here’s a description of each type of headache.
+The tension of the muscles, sinus congestion, and changes caused by vascular constriction cause headaches.
+Here’s a description of each type of headache:

-By far, the immense majority of headaches that most people experience are known as Tension Headaches or some similar variant.
-While the exact cause of these headaches is unknown and probably varies from patient to patient, this benign type of headache is usually associated with stress and muscle tension or spasm of the neck, facial or head muscles.
-While their severity, location, and characteristics can vary, they are almost always harmless and do not represent any more serious underlying problem.
+By far, the immense majority of headaches that most people experience are known as tension headaches or some similar variant.
+While the exact cause of these headaches is unknown and probably varies from patient to patient, this benign type of headache is usually associated with stress and muscle tension or spasms of the neck, facial, or head muscles.
+While their severity, location, and characteristics can vary, they are almost always harmless and do not represent any more serious underlying problems.

-Tension headache is the typical headache most of us have experienced when we are over-tired, overworked, or stressed.
+A tension headache is the typical headache most of us have experienced when we are overtired, overworked, or stressed.
 Tension headaches do not cause other neurological symptoms.
 If other symptoms are present, it should raise the question of another diagnosis.